mcfarljm/fortwrap/README.md

 * Wrappers respect Fortran public/private statements
 * Generated code can be re-wrapped with swig -c++

+## Installation

+Download `fortwrap.py`.
+Optionally, make it executable and place it in your PATH.

 ## Running FortWrap

 `fortwrap.py` is a standalone executable python script that may be run using